Pedro749/my-portifolio/README.md

 ## :notebook: About this Project

-It is a project to practice.
-A bank can create a user account, deposit, withdraw and make transactions for other accounts
+This is a project made in React, for study, and it is a portfolio that contains my skills

 ## Technologies 🐱‍🏍🎂